brettchalupa/pdsnake/README.md

 # PDSnake

-A simple yet polished Snake game for the Playdate handheld console.
+Classic game snake for the Playdate console.

+Includes high-score tracking, sound effect toggle, and a battery saver mode.

 ## Development